Houston Burn Injury Lawyers

 The first significant benefit of working with an attorney for a burn injury victim is that the lawyer will have a far better understanding of the actual value of the victim’s injury claim.
 An attorney can work to make sure that any settlement includes all of a victim’s past, present, and future medical expenses, lost wages, and other considerations.

 When you work with Williams Hart, you will be working with a team of attorneys who have made a moral commitment to helping members of the community.
-Our firm has been fighting for people injured by the negligence of other parties for more than 25 years.
-The record of success for Williams Hart speaks for itself, with several multimillion-dollar (and even billion-dollar) verdicts and settlements.
+Our firm has been fighting for people injured by the negligence of other parties for more than 30 years.
+The record of success for Williams Hart speaks for itself.
 You can be certain that our lawyers will work to get you every last dollar of compensation you are entitled to.